Andrew Sullivan: By Biden’s Own Standards, He Is Guilty As Charged

 Critics worry that colleges will fill with cases in which campus boards convict young men (and, occasionally, young women) of sexual assault for genuinely ambiguous situations.
 Sadly, that’s necessary for the law’s success.
 It’s those cases — particularly the ones that feel genuinely unclear and maybe even unfair, the ones that become lore in frats and cautionary tales that fathers e-mail to their sons — that will convince men that they better Be Pretty Damn Sure.

 Now apply this standard to Biden.
 By Biden’s own standards, he’s guilty as charged.
-He never got affirmative consent from Reade, and she feels and believes he assaulted her.
+Reade claims Biden never got affirmative consent from her, and she feels and believes he assaulted her.
 He never got affirmative consent for countless handsy moves over the decades that unsettled some of the recipients of such affection.
 End of story.
 By Biden’s own logic, it is irrelevant that he didn’t mean to harm or discomfit anyone, that Reade’s story may have changed over time, that she might have mixed motives, that she has a record of erratic behavior, a bizarre love for Vladimir Putin, and a stated preference for Bernie Sanders, who was Biden’s chief rival.
 It’s irrelevant that she appeared to tweet that she would wait to launch her accusations against Biden until the timing was right.
 And her cause has been championed by the Bernie brigade.
 The many red flags and question marks in her case are largely irrelevant under Biden’s own campus standards.

 It seems to me that Biden has a simple choice here.
 He can either renounce his previous astonishingly broad and illiberal view of “sexual violence” and argue for more nuance and due process so that a case like Reade versus Biden isn’t a slam dunk in advance; or he should follow his own rules and withdraw from the presidential race.
 He will, of course, do neither.